hashicorp/terraform-provider-google/website/docs/getting_started.html.markdown

 This means that when we create the VM instance, it will use `"terraform-network"` instead of the default VPC network for the project.
-If you run `terraform plan`, you should see that `"terraform-instance"` depends on `"terraform-network"`.
+If you run `terraform plan`, you will see that `"terraform-instance"` depends on `"terraform-network"`.

-You're ready to run `terraform apply`!
+You can now run `terraform apply`!
 Except for one last thing...

 ~> You haven't added GCP API credentials yet.